 - Secure.
 With great access to data comes great responsibility.
 Retailers owe it to their customers to protect their data with robust, state-of-the-art security, while also ensuring no one can sneak onto their network via endpoint devices.
-Knox IT solutions layer on top of the built-in Knox security features to deliver government-certified data encryption, advanced VPN and powerful tools to manage and monitor corporate devices and data traffic usage.
+Knox IT solutions layer on top of the built-in Knox security features to deliver government-certified data encryption, advanced virtual private network (VPN) and powerful tools to manage and monitor corporate devices and data traffic usage.

 - Enterprise-Friendly.
 Transforming the store experience through mobility is a significant undertaking.
 To maximize the opportunity, retailers need device providers who understand the needs of the enterprise and deliver products, tools and a partner ecosystem designed to support their needs.
 Samsung’s extensive developer tools and partner community allow retailers to grow and adapt their mobile toolkit as quickly as customer expectations change.